Janet Yellen: Nomination and confirmation

 President Joe Biden and Vice President Kamala Harris receive an economic briefing from Treasury Secretary Yellen in the Oval Office, January 29, 2021.

 Following the 2020 presidential election, Yellen was routinely mentioned as a possible secretary of the treasury in the incoming Biden administration.
-She edged out other top contenders to obtain the position, including Fed Board Gov. Lael Brainard and Roger W. Ferguson Jr., a former central bank vice chairman.
+She edged out other top contenders to obtain the position, including the sitting Fed Board Gov. Lael Brainard and Roger W. Ferguson Jr., a former central bank vice chairman.

 On November 30, 2020, then-President-elect Biden announced he would nominate Yellen as Treasury Secretary in his cabinet.
 In his remarks on the announcement, Biden lauded her as "one of the most important economic thinkers of our time" who "spent her career focused on employment and the dignity of work."
 Despite being a highly respected figure across the political spectrum and expected to win confirmation easily, she was considered an unusual pick for the position because of her lack of experience in political maneuvering.
 Unlike her predecessors, she is viewed as more of an academic economist than a traditional politician used to horse-trading and dealmaking, qualities that could be critical to achieving the goals of Biden's economic agenda in a deeply partisan Congress.
 All living former U.S. treasury secretaries, from George Shultz to Jack Lew, endorsed Yellen for the position in a bipartisan letter calling on the Senate to swiftly confirm her.

 The Senate Finance Committee unanimously approved Yellen's candidacy by a 26–0 vote on January 22, 2021.
 The full U.S. Senate confirmed her nomination with a vote of 84–15 (with one abstention, Marco Rubio, R-FL) on January 25.
-With her oath of office administered by Vice President Harris the next day, Yellen became the first female Secretary of the Treasury and the first person in American history to lead the three most powerful economic bodies in the federal government of the United States: the Treasury Department, the Federal Reserve, and the White House Council of Economic Advisers.
+With her oath of office administered by Vice President Harris the next day, Yellen became the first female Secretary of the Treasury and the first person in American history to lead the three most powerful economic bodies in the federal government: the Treasury Department, the Federal Reserve, and the White House Council of Economic Advisers.

-Only three other women within the G7 nations – France's Christine Lagarde, Canada's Chrystia Freeland and the United Kingdom's Rachel Reeves – have held positions analogous to Yellen's as Treasury Secretary.
-Yellen and Lynn Malerba signing currency during Yellen's time as Treasury Secretary also marked the first time two women signed U.S. currency.
+Yellen became just the third woman to hold the finance minister portfolio within the G7 nations, following Christine Lagarde of France and Chrystia Freeland of Canada.
+During her tenure as treasury secretary, Yellen and U.S. treasurer Lynn Malerba were also the first two women to have their signatures appear together on the U.S. currency.